Average monthly payments are $525 for new and $378 for used vehicles

 Credit score plays a large part in what interest rate an approved applicant will receive, and consumers with good credit typically get lower rates than those with bad credit.* Keep in mind a longer loan term may result in more total interest paid by the end of the loan.

 To really get the full picture of what a car will cost, think about insurance premiums, fuel expenses and the price of maintenance like oil and tire changes, too.
-These will all be on top of your monthly car payments and may affect what type of car you decide to buy, whether a thirsty full-size SUV, an expensive-to-repair luxury model or an economical hybrid, for example.
+These will all be on top of your monthly car payments and may affect what type of car you decide on, whether a full-size SUV or a smaller sedan, for example.

 Getting the best deal

 With an idea of what’s affordable, you’ll want to get the best deal on both financing and the vehicle.
 Apply for preapproval before you shop, recommends the Consumer Financial Protection Bureau.
-Arranging financing before hitting the dealership enables approved applicants to compare loan offers at their leisure, choose the best option, then focus on selecting the right model and negotiating its price when they arrive at the lot.
+Arranging financing before visiting the dealership enables approved applicants to compare loan offers at their leisure, choose the best option, then focus on selecting the right model and negotiating price when they get there.

 At RoadLoans, the online lending platform of Santander Consumer USA, you can apply for a car loan in minutes and get an instant decision.
 If approved, take your loan documents to the preferred dealership listed inside, or choose another with our dealer locator, and shop like a cash buyer already knowing how much you have to spend and the terms of your loan.